imagej/imagej.github.io/_pages/downloads.md

 1. Windows XP, Vista, 7 or 8 with Java installed from [java.com](https://java.com/)
 2. Mac OS X 10.8 "Mountain Lion" or later with Java installed from [java.com](https://java.com/)
 3. Ubuntu Linux 12.04 LTS or later with OpenJDK 8 installed

+# ImageJ as a web application

+In lieu of downloading and installing a desktop application, you can run ImageJ in your web browser; see [ImageJ.JS](/software/imagej-js) for details.

 # Troubleshooting